 Paul and Nicole continued to pursue the dream of their parents and began to expand the business with the introduction of Leapfrogs and an additional 18 holes of mini golf.

 The Woodcock’s continue to own and operate The Wanneroo Botanic Gardens and have recently formed the Funday Entertainment Group, a collection of companies that are established to facilitate families having fun.

 “We want to continue to provide new and exciting entertainment venues for families.
 This is our focus and our passion.
-Our current projects include The Maze, home of Outback Splash and Kerem Adventure Camp which are rapidly becoming must visit family destinations.” – Paul Woodcock
+Our current projects include Perth’s Outback Splash and Kerem Adventure Camp which are rapidly becoming must visit family destinations.” – Paul Woodcock